 Yoyogi-Uehara (Mr. Sakai)

-Yoyogiuehara is a town with new and also old shops.
-The number of old shops has decreased but there are still some long-established shops remaining.
-Located near Shibuya and Shinjuku, makes Yoyogiuehara very convenient and at the same time it provides a calm living atmosphere.
+Yoyogi-Uehara is a town with both old and new shops.
+Sure, the number of old shops has decreased, but there are still some long-standing shops left.
+Since we are so close to Shibuya and Shinjuku, this is a very convenient neighborhood yet at the same time is still peaceful.

 Even if you can’t call it a downtown, we have great relationships with the shop owners nearby and I enjoy living here.
 During the festival of the Yoyogihachimangu shrine, the whole neighborhood is colorfully decorated and the worshipers parade carrying the mikoshi along the street create a festive feeling.
 There are many seasonal events worth to vist.